-In each case in which a Conduct Board determines that there is a preponderance of evidence that a student has violated the WDT Code of Conduct, the Conduct Board shall uphold or modify the recommended sanction(s) based on the principle of

-"like sanctions for like violations" and the principle of a sanction being commensurate with the violation.
+In each case in which the Hearing Officer determines that there is a preponderance of evidence that a student has violated the WDT Code of Conduct, the Hearing Officer shall uphold or modify the recommended sanction(s) based on the principle of "like sanctions for like violations" and the principle of a sanction being commensurate with the violation.

-In the case of a drug or alcohol violation the sanction imposed will reflect what is stated in the Alcohol and Other Drugs section of the Student Handbook.
+In the case of a drug or alcohol violation, the sanction imposed will reflect what is stated in the Alcohol and Other Drugs section of the Student Handbook.

-Following the hearing, the VP for Teaching and Learning or Student Success Director/Registrar shall provide a written summary of the findings of fact, conclusions, and recommendations, if any, reached by the Conduct Board and of the sanction(s) imposed, if any, to the parties involved.
+Following the hearing, the Student Success Director/Registrar or designated representative shall provide a written summary of the findings of fact, conclusions, and recommendations, if any, reached by the Hearing Officer and of the sanction(s) imposed, if any, to the parties involved.